HarryWangATX/website/data/authors/default.md

 Welcome to my blog!
 I'm Qi Wang (Harry), a student at Westlake High School.
 I am an enthusiastic computer scientist interested in algorithms and artificial intelligence.
 I love conducting interdisciplinary research as well as computer science related investigations.
-Outside of this, I am one of the top 10 clarinetist in Texas and enjoy participating in my school's marching as well as concert band.
+Outside of this, I am one of the top high school clarinetist in Texas and enjoy participating in my school's marching as well as concert band.